-The group of four people from Algeria started “the game” from Velika Kladusa on the 25th of May.
-The 23 years old respondent and his friends are all between 23 and 24 years old.
-As the respondent told us, he had planned out the route on his own using google maps.
+The group of four males, aged 23-34 and all from Algeria, left from from Velika Kladusa on the 25th of May.
+The 23-year-old respondent told us he had planned out the route on his own using google maps.
 At the border between Bosnia and Croatia, the group had to cross “a place with three rivers where you need to swim.
 The second river is normal, just up to the knee and the third also.”
-After they successfully crossed the river, they continued and in the end, they managed to cross Croatia without problems in six days, walking only during the daytime.
+After they successfully crossed the river, they continued and in the end, they managed to cross Croatia for Slovenia without any problems in six days, walking only during the daytime.
 Once they arrived at the Croatian-Slovenian border, they had to cross another river (most likely the Kolpa river, see below).

-The respondent remembers that the river was having a strong current which made it difficult for them to pass it.
-After, they had to jump over a fence in order to enter Slovenian territory.
+The respondent remembers that the river had a strong current, which made it difficult for them to pass.
+After they managed to pass it, they had to jump over a fence in order to enter Slovenian territory.
 At the border-crossing point, the group detected a surveillance camera positioned in a way to record activities around the fenced area.
-Three to four hours after they entered Slovenia the group was attacked by a police dog in the forest.
+Three to four hours after they entered Slovenia, while in a forest, the group was attacked by a police dog.

-“The dog came to us and bit the bag of my friend and then [makes a sign with the hand signing that they had to run] we started running.”
+“The dog came to us and bit the bag of my friend and then [makes a hand gesture indicating that they had to run] we started running.”

 The respondent’s friend left behind his backpack.
-In doing so, the group could escape from police officers.
-Approximately four hours after the first police contact the group was detected again by police at a turning area in the forest (approximate location: 45.478597, 15.298622).
+By doing so, the group managed to escape from the police officers.
+Approximately four hours after the first police contact, the group was detected again by police at a turning area in the forest (approximate location: 45.478597, 15.298622).

-The Slovenian police officers arrived with a car cutting the way of the group and surrounding them with four cars and around 15 officers.
-One police officer pointed a pistol at the group and shouted “’ey stop don’t move, don’t move or I shoot you’.
-I told them yes shoot, shoot, no problem.
-I am not moving.”
 The respondent remembers that there were police officers behind them with five dogs.
-He remembers the breed of the dogs as follows: two Malinois, two Rottweiler, and one dog similar to a German Shepperd.
+He described the breed of the dogs as follows: two Malinois, two Rottweiler, and one dog similar to a German Shepherd.

-The police officer was keeping the dogs on the leash but suddenly let it go a little bit and then abruptly pulled the dog back again.
+The respondent stated that the police officer was keeping the dogs on the leash but suddenly let it go a little bit and then abruptly pulled the dog back again.
 Sitting on the floor the group was beaten by the police officers with police sticks, kicked and punched all over their bodies.
-The respondent was badly hurt at his knee and his back and therefore had problems walking afterward (see photo).
+The respondent was badly hurt at his knee and his back and therefore had problems walking afterward (see photos).

-The respondent was begging them to stop and when the police did, they let the group kneel down and put their hands behind the backs, and then took photos.
+The respondent was begging them to stop.
+He says that when the police did finally stop, they let the group kneel down and put their hands behind the backs, and then took photos.
 The respondent remembers the police officers congratulating each other saying “bravo, good job”.
-The Slovenian police officers at the apprehension point were wearing green uniforms similar to army uniforms, about three policemen wear blue uniforms and caps, and about 6 to 7 wore civil clothes.
+The officers at the apprehension point were wearing green uniforms similar to army uniforms, about three policemen wear blue uniforms and caps, and about 6 to 7 wore civil clothes.
 The respondent could not describe all the police cars but at least one of them, which was a blue police van that then drove the group for about 1.5 hours.
-During the ride, the group was exposed to high temperatures and reckless driving, including strong brakes and uncontrolled acceleration.
+During the ride, the group was exposed to high temperatures and reckless driving, involving erratic braking and accelerating.

 “I asked him [the policeman] what are you going to do with us?
 He replied ‘Maybe we bring you back to Bosnia and maybe you go to Ljubljana’ I say him please I need asylum.
 I don’t want to go back.”